 Understanding Earnings Capacity Terms and Concepts

 Earning capacity is sometimes confused with actual earnings and expected earnings.
-Actual earnings is what a person actually earns (gross wages) at the time of injury.
-Expected earnings is what the person would be expected to earn over his or her career, based upon past actual earnings and certain assumptions that are likely to occur, which might consist of normal increases in pay for people in a similar profession or occupation.
+Actual earnings are what a person actually earns (gross wages) at the time of injury.
+Expected earnings are what the person would be expected to earn over his or her career, based upon past actual earnings and certain assumptions that are likely to occur, which might consist of normal increases in pay for people in a similar profession or occupation.

 Earning capacity equals what a person can be expected to earn when they maximize the expectation of their actual earnings.
 Following a significant brain injury, the earnings capacity of a young surgeon may decrease from potentially millions of dollars, to perhaps an amount reflected by a minimum wage job if such a job is all that the surgeon could do following an accident.

-As a result, a person’s actual earnings, expected earnings and earning capacity are positively or negatively affected by what a person is physically and/or mentally able and willing to do for a given wage rate.
+As a result, a person’s actual earnings expected earnings and earning capacity are positively or negatively affected by what a person is physically and/or mentally able and willing to do for a given wage rate.
 If a person has been injured and cannot return to their former work and are offered alternative work but at a lesser wage, they may choose not to take the offer.
 Their actual past earnings may be a basis for future damages.